-Approval of the compensation of our named executive officers requires the affirmative vote of the stockholders representing a majority of the voting power of the outstanding shares of common stock present virtually or represented by proxy, at the Annual Meeting and entitled to vote thereon (excluding abstentions and broker non-votes).
+The affirmative vote of the stockholders representing a majority of the voting power of the outstanding shares of common stock present virtually or represented by proxy (excluding abstentions and broker non-votes) at the Annual Meeting will be required to approve the compensation of our named executive officers.

 As an advisory vote, this proposal is non-binding.
 Although the vote is non-binding, our board of directors and our compensation committee value the opinions of our stockholders and will consider the outcome of the vote when making future compensation decisions for our named executive officers.
-Stockholders should be aware that this non-binding advisory vote occurs after significant named executive officer compensation decisions have been made in the current fiscal year.
+Stockholders should be aware that this non-binding advisory vote occurs after significant executive officer compensation decisions have been made in the current fiscal year.
 In addition, because the compensation elements integrate into an overall compensation package, it may not be possible or appropriate to change the compensation package to reflect the results of one year's non-binding advisory vote on the compensation of our named executive officers before the next annual meeting of stockholders.